isomerpages/sndgo-corp/_about-smart-nation/A Secure Smart Nation/Cybersecurity in the Public Sector.md

 ![Vulnerability Discovery Programmes](/images/abt-smart-nation/vulnerability_discovery_programmes.jpg)

 The public sector’s cybersecurity defence is led by the Cyber Security Group (CSG) at GovTech.
-Click on the link for more information on the <a href="https://www.tech.gov.sg/digital-government-blueprint/" >role of cybersecurity in the Digital Government Blueprint</a>.
+Click on the link for more information on the <a href="https://www.tech.gov.sg/digital-government-blueprint/">role of cybersecurity in the Digital Government Blueprint</a>.

 To learn more about the latest developments in cybersecurity, please visit the <a href="https://medium.com/csg-govtech" target="_blank">CSG Medium homepage</a>.